Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Legal expert evaluation

-\paragraph{Global rationale sufficiency} \begin{itemize} \item A binary value of either “Sufficient” or “Insufficient” per case text \item Consider whether you have more or less all the necessary information needed to infer that the alleged violation really occurred.
-If you require more information, you annotate “Insufficient”. \item Assign also confidence level, as explained above; \end{itemize} \paragraph{Local rationale support} \begin{itemize} \item A value of either “Supports” or “Does Not Support” per rationale.
-If "Does Not Support" occurs, we choose one of the 4 subcategories: \begin{itemize} \item Relevant but unsupportive: Is relevant to the violation/conclusion but not supporting; \item Supports contrary conclusion (i.e., No violation); \item Irrelevant: A rationale is irrelevant to the conclusion; \item Incomplete/conflict: Does not make any sense / One part of the rationale would support the outcome while the other part would be contrary. \end{itemize} \item “Supports” does not mean sufficiently supports the conclusion.
-Thus, we have a lower standard for the category = everything that provides some support for the conclusion; \item There is NO confidence score for these annotations; \item You reflect context mainly to give you an idea of what is the story behind the case, what happened and what is the relevant violation so you can assess whether the particular rationale supports the conclusion about violation.
-But you do not really reflect context to infer what model did not highlight (but should). \end{itemize} \paragraph{Ex-post sufficiency} \begin{itemize} \item Read the entire decision; \item Review all model-provided rationales; \item Answer the following question: “With these rationales and given context of the case and the violated articles, can I confidently say a violation really occurred based on rationales only?” \item You aslo reflect whether the model missed some information that is necessary for concluding a violation occurred.
-The new context helps you to decide whether such information was missed. \item If the rationales are Sufficient, mark Sufficient, and Insufficient otherwise. \end{itemize} \paragraph{Special circumstances} As a default approach annotators take the highlighted texts at face-value.
-Annotators must not infer, unless special circumstances appear. \begin{itemize} \item Linguistic phenomenon appears in the rationale: \begin{itemize} \item When the rationale has a form of a sentence with an unstated subject – we can search for the subject; \item When the highlighted text contains a pronoun – we can search for the meaning of the pronoun; \item When the rationale uses a definition defined somewhere else \end{itemize} \item When the highlighted text contains “the heart of the matter”, even though it is surrounded by random/neutral context; \item When the AI model omits important context of the sentence/paragraph: \begin{itemize} \item Label a rationale as DNS when the model omits context that would change the rationale from supporting to not supporting the conclusion.
-If the complete sentence would contradict or invalidate the supportive impression given by the rationale alone, mark it as DNS. \item Model omitted context (which we cannot infer in favor) and this context would be necessary to label it as “supports” = we label it as DNS \end{itemize}
+\paragraph{Global rationale sufficiency} \begin{itemize} \item Assign a binary value of either “Sufficient” or “Insufficient” per case text. \item Consider whether you have more or less all the necessary information needed to infer that the alleged violation really occurred.
+If you require more information, annotate “Insufficient”. \item Assign also a confidence level, as explained above; \end{itemize} \paragraph{Local rationale support} \begin{itemize} \item Assign a value of either “Support” or “Unsupport” per rationale.
+If you choose "Unsupport", select one of four subcategories: \begin{itemize} \item Relevant but unsupportive: The rationale is relevant to the conclusion but not does not support it. \item No violation: The rationale supports contrary conclusion. \item Irrelevant: The rationale is irrelevant to the conclusion. \item Incomplete/conflict: The rationale does not make sense as a whole, or one part supports the outcome, while another part points in the opposite direction. \end{itemize} \item “Supports” does not mean that the rationale sufficiently supports the conclusion.
+This category has a lower threshold: anything that provides some support for the conclusion counts as "Support". \item There is no confidence score for these annotations. \item Use the case context mainly to understand the story behind the case, what happened, and what the alleged violation is, so that you can assess whether the particular rationale supports the conclusion about a violation.
+Do not use the context to infer what the model should have highlighted bu did not. \end{itemize} \paragraph{Ex-post sufficiency} \begin{itemize} \item Read the entire decision. \item Review all model-provided rationales. \item Answer the following question: “Given these rationales and the context of the case and the violated articles, can I confidently say that a violation really occurred based on the rationales alone?” \item Reflect on whether the model has missed information that is necessary to conclude that a violation occurred.
+Use the full context to decide whether such information is missing. \item If the rationales are sufficient, mark "Sufficient"; otherwise, mark Insufficient. \end{itemize} \paragraph{Special circumstances} As a default rule, annotators should take the highlighted texts at face value.
+Annotators must not infer beyond the highlighted span unless special circumstances apply. \begin{itemize} \item Linguistic phenomena within the rationale: \begin{itemize} \item If the rationale is a sentence with an unstated subject, you may look for the subject in the surrounding text. \item If the highlighted text contains a pronoun, you may look for its antecedent. \item If the rationale uses a definition given elsewhere, you may consult that definition. \end{itemize} \item If the highlighted text contains “the heart of the matter”, even when it is surrounded by random or neutral context, you may treat that core content as carrying the main meaning. \item When the AI model omits important context of the sentence/paragraph: \begin{itemize} \item Label a rationale as “Unsupport” when the model omits context that would change the rationale from supporting to not supporting the conclusion.
+If the complete sentence would contradict or invalidate the supportive impression given by the rationale alone, label it as “Unsupport". \item If the model omits context that cannot reasonably be inferred in the rationale’s favor and that context would be necessary to label the rationale as “Supports”, then label it as “Unsupport”. \end{itemize}

 \end{itemize}